stillarrow/uva-ml-course/README.md

 # CS 6316 Machine Learning

 **Please fill out [this form](https://forms.gle/fiA79Fx8DnrRM3m56), if you want to request the admission**.

+- As I may loss track of emails, the form is a better place to send me your request.
-I will send send you an email notification if your request is approved.
+- I will send send you an email notification if your request is approved.

 ## Topics